-Types of exercise to help bone health: It’s best to find something you enjoy, especially if it also has a sociable element, so you’ll carry on with it and not get bored.
-Exercise needs to be done regularly to have the most benefit.
-When exercising, try to push yourself and add some weights and resistance but do not push yourself too hard at first.
+General advice on exercise aimed at improving bone health: It’s best to find something you enjoy, especially if it also has a sociable element, so you’ll carry on with it and not get bored.
+Exercise needs to be done regularly to have the maximum benefit.
+When exercising, try to push yourself and add some weights and resistance, but do not push yourself too hard at first.
 At the end of an activity, you should feel warm and slightly out of breath, but not exhausted.
 With practice, you’ll soon find you’re able to do more.
-Weight-bearing and resistance exercise is the best to send signals to the cells in the bone to lay down more calcium and harden them but it is important you also exercise your whole body and do different types of exercise either in the same session or alternating:
+Weight-bearing and resistance exercises are ideal as these send signals to the cells in the bone to lay down more calcium and harden them, but it is important you also exercise your whole body and perform different types of exercise.

-Balance, co-ordination, stretching and flexibility.
-These can also help the joints, reduce fibrosis in the tissues, stimulate the mind, prevent falls, help people maintain their mobility and independence in later life.
-Yoga, tai chi, pilates, body balance and qi gong Yoga, tai chi and qi gong are good examples and they can also help relax you and reduce stress.
+Balance, coordination, stretching and flexibility exercises: These help the joints, reduce fibrosis in the tissues, stimulate the mind, prevent falls, and help people maintain their mobility and independence in later life.
+Yoga, tai chi and pilates are good examples and have the added benefit of helping reduce stress and enabling participants to relax.

-Aerobic exercises that raises the heart rate for 30 minutes five times a week.
-The 30 minutes could be made up of three 10-minute periods of activity.
-This type of aerobic activity strengthens and protects the heart, lungs and metabolism and helps maintain a healthy weight.
-Weight-bearing aerobic exercises are the best to increase bone density and these include walking, jogging, skipping, climbing stairs, dancing and hiking.
+Aerobic exercises that raise the heart rate for 30 minutes five times a week are particularly beneficial.
+This type of aerobic activity strengthens and protects the heart, lungs and metabolism, while helping maintain a healthy body weight.
+Weight-bearing aerobic exercises such as walking, jogging, skipping, climbing stairs, dancing and hiking, are ideal for increasing bone density.
 Exercises such as swimming and cycling are good for your heart and lungs but are not weight-bearing.

 Resistance exercises involve making your muscles work harder than usual, against some form of resistance.
 They strengthen muscles, bones and joints.
 They may also improve your balance.
 The exercises can be done with hand weights, machines or elastic bands.

-Anaerobic exercises.
-These are exercises, which use up more oxygen than you can replace by breathing faster.
-When you stop anaerobic exercises, you have to breath heavily until you have paid back the oxygen debt in you body.
+Anaerobic exercises: These are exercises which use up more oxygen than you can replace by making you breathe faster, creating an oxygen debt.
+When you stop anaerobic exercises you have to breathe heavily until you have paid back this debt.
 Examples would be fast running, cycling, rowing or swimming.
-It is good to introduce an element of this in every session but only after reaching a suitable level of fitness and warming up and stretching before hand.
+It is good to introduce an element of this in every session, but only after reaching a suitable level of fitness and ensuring you warm-up and stretch beforehand.

-Safety issues whilst exercising.
-Exercise is very safe, especially if you join a supervised exercise programme.
-If you get chest pain or extreme shortness of breath after starting you need to consult you GP.
-Remember to warm up and warm down with aerobic exercises and stretching.
-If you have severe osteoporosis already it may be better to avoid high impact exercises until your bones start healing such as jogging, skipping, racquet sports like tennis, some types of dancing.
-Instead start with low impact exercises such walking (either outside or on a treadmill machine), climbing stairs, using a cross trainer.
+Safety issues whilst exercising: Exercise is very safe, especially if you join a supervised exercise programme.
+If you get chest pain or extreme shortness of breath after starting you need to consult your GP.
+Remember to always warm-up and warm down with aerobic exercises and stretching.
+If you have severe osteoporosis already, it may be better to avoid high impact exercises such as jogging, skipping, racquet sports like tennis, and some types of dancing, until your bones start healing.
+Instead, start with low impact exercises such as walking (either outside or on a treadmill machine), climbing stairs, or using a cross-trainer.

 Dietary calcium: A daily intake of 700mg of calcium is recommended for adults.
 If you have osteoporosis, your doctor may advise you to take more (1,000 to 1,200mg a day).
 To get enough calcium daily it is advisable to eat foods that are rich in calcium, such as:

-- soya beans, tofu, kidney beans and baked beans
+- Soya beans, tofu, kidney beans, baked beans

-Vitamin D; This essential viatminhelps your body absorb calcium, so it’s important to get enough of it to maintain healthy bones and muscles.
-Lower levels of vitamin D have also been linked to other medical conditions including fertility, dementia, heart disease and arthritis [Nair].
-In addition, vitamin D has anti-cancer property by thought to be due to calcitriol’s effect on cellular proliferation, differentiation and apoptosis [Chiang KC].
-The vitamin D receptor is highly expressed in epithelial cells known to be at risk of carcinogenesis, such as the breast, skin and prostate.
-Higher vitamin D levels are associated with lower colorectal, breast and prostate cancer mortality [Schwartz, Zgaga, Ng, Mondul, Pilz].
-Despite this, a direct causational link has not been established nor has any benefit of correcting vitamin D levels with supplementation.
-Sunlight exposure, independent of vitamin D levels, may also have other benefits including reduced rates of depression and lower incidence of prostate cancer due to modulation of the immune system and the circadian rhythm [van der Rhee, Luscome].
-Nevertheless, until further research has been performed it is advisable to maintain a good level of vitamin D.
+Vitamin D: This essential vitamin helps your body absorb calcium, so it’s important to get enough of it in order to maintain healthy bones and muscles.
+Low levels of Vitamin D have also been linked to other medical conditions including infertility, dementia, heart disease, increased covid severity and arthritis [Nair].
+Additionally, vitamin D has anti-cancer properties due to calcitriol’s effect on cellular proliferation, differentiation and apoptosis [Chiang KC], while higher vitamin D levels are also associated with lower colorectal, breast and prostate cancer mortality [Schwartz, Zgaga, Ng, Mondul, Pilz].
+Despite this, a direct causational link has has been difficult to establish.
+Sunlight exposure, irrespective of vitamin D levels, may also have a number of other benefits, including reduced rates of depression and lower incidence of prostate cancer due to modulation of the body’s immune system and circadian rhythm [van der Rhee, Luscome].

 Strategies to enhance Vitamin D levels (more)

-Sunlight: As we mainly get Vitamin D from the effects of sunlight on our skin many studies have reported a high incidence for vitamin D deficiency in the UK, particularly by the end of the winter and especially amoung individuals who:
+Sunlight: As we mainly get Vitamin D from our skin being exposed to sunlight, many studies have reported a high incidence of vitamin D deficiency in the UK, often at the end of winter and especially among individuals who: